- Realtek Audio Manager can go missing for some users in Windows 10 due to build updates or sound driver changes.

 4. Reinstall the Realtek HD Audio Driver

-- Press the Windows key + X keyboard shortcut.
+- Press the Windows key + X keyboard shortcut, and select Device Manager.

 - Double-click Sound, video, and game controllers to expand that category.